Experimental Benchmarking of Energy-saving Sub-Optimal Sliding Mode Control: Preliminaries

 \subsection{Chattering due to additional actuator dynamics}

-The so called chattering, as a well-known and -studied phenomena in SM control systems, see e.g. in \cite{shtessel2014,utkin2020}, appears due to unmodeled dynamics (often of the sensors and actuators) and, thus, arises naturally when SM controllers are implemented.
+The so called \emph{chattering}, as a well-known phenomena in SM control systems, see e.g. in \cite{shtessel2014,utkin2020}, appears due to unmodeled dynamics (often of the sensors and actuators) and, thus, arises naturally when SM controllers are implemented.
 Usually, it results in high-frequency oscillations with a finite amplitude.
-Often, such (parasitic) additional dynamics can be captured by a first-order behavior
+Often, the not modeled (and rather parasitic) additional dynamics can be captured by a first-order behavior

-here written in Laplace domain with the complex variable $s$.
-The corresponding time constant $\mu > 0$ can approximate well the cumulative first-order time delay of both, the sensor and actuator in the loop.
+written here in Laplace domain with the complex variable $s$.
+The corresponding time constant $\mu > 0$ can well approximate the cumulative first-order time delay of both, the sensor and actuator in the loop.
 Then, the control value $v(t)$ appears as the input channel of the system instead of $u(t)$, cf. \eqref{eq:2:2}, thus increasing relative degree of the sliding variable.

-For the energy-saving sub-optimal SM control \eqref{eq:2:1:6}, the analysis of chattering was provided in \cite{ruderman2023energy}, following similar lines of development as proposed in \cite{boiko2007}.
+For the energy-saving sub-optimal SM control \eqref{eq:2:1:6}, the analysis of chattering was addressed in \cite{ruderman2023energy}, following similar lines of development as provided in \cite{boiko2007}.
 The solution of the harmonic balance equation, which involves also the actuator dynamics \eqref{eq:2:3:1}, yields the chattering frequency

 The corresponding amplitude of steady-state oscillations is